lip6/coriolis/documentation/UsersGuide/UsersGuide.rst

 it's fields using the right/left arrows.

 .. note:: *Do not put your fingers in the socket:* when inspecting anything, do not modify the DataBase.
-If the any object under inspection is deleted, you will crash the application...
+If any object under inspection is deleted, you will crash the application...

 .. note:: *Implementation Detail:* the inspector support is done with